 Although Ulysses Grant and Andrew H. Foote expected a repeat of their quick victory at Fort Henry a few days ago, they were denied a repeat of that victory at Fort Donelson.
 The Confederate guns won a decisive victory that day.

-Meet a Park Ranger and learn more about what happened on the Cumberland River on this date 152 years ago.
+Meet a Park Ranger and guests and learn more about what happened on the Cumberland River on this date 152 years ago.